RikkuX491/phase-4-lecture-1-intro-to-flask/README.md

 flask db init
 ```

-8. We will write code in the `models.py` file to design our `hotels` table and the columns for the table.

 9. Run this command in the terminal to generate a migration file that will be used to create the hotels table and columns for the table (make sure that you are in the `server` directory before running this terminal command):